pauwels-labs/redact-docs/source/client.rst

  Client
 ========

+.. _client:

-The purpose of the Redact-client is to host a small server on the user's device (e.g. phone, laptop) to respond to requests for private data.
+The purpose of the :ref:`Client<client>` is to host a small server on the user's device (e.g. phone, laptop) to respond to requests for private data.
 It listens on a local port, currently defaulted to ``::8080``, and responds to these requests with a secure ``<iframe>``